Course Name: Statistical Methods II

 Data Analysis Using Regression and Multilevel/Hierarchical Models by Andrew Gelman and Jennifer Hill

-Academic dishonesty is a serious offense and will be addressed following the guidelines set out in the Academic Regulations of OSU (go to http://catalog.oregonstate.edu, click on Registration Information then Academic Regulations, and read AR 15).
+Academic dishonesty is a serious offense and will be addressed following the guidelines set out in the Academic Regulations of OSU (go to https://catalog.oregonstate.edu/regulations/, then read AR 15).

 The Student Conduct Code defines Academic dishonesty as